XRPLF/xrpl-dev-portal/content/reliable_tx.md

 #### Verify the Transaction

-The transaction hash, generated when the transaction was signed, is passed to the [`tx` method](https://ripple.com/build/rippled-apis/#tx) to retrieve the result of a transaction.
+The transaction hash, generated when the transaction was signed, is passed to the [`tx` method](rippled-apis.html#tx) to retrieve the result of a transaction.

-request:
+Request:

 ```
 {
     "method": "tx",